Hard Skills vs Soft Skills: What’s the Difference? - HRDQ

 Do My Employees Need Both Hard and Soft Skills?

-Yes, it’s crucial that your employees possess both hard and soft skills in order to excel at their jobs!
+Yes!
+It’s crucial that your employees possess both hard and soft skills in order to excel at their jobs!
 You might be wondering why soft skills are so necessary for a successful career.
-To get a better understanding as to why both hard and soft skills matter in the workplace, let’s take a look at a few examples.
+To get a better understanding of why both hard and soft skills matter in the workplace, let’s take a look at a few examples.

 Suppose you’re looking to hire a salesperson.
-In this case, you likely want the employee to have certain hard skills such as proficiency in PowerPoint, knowledge of the industry, and ability to generate sales reports.
-However, certain soft skills are also imperative for a salespersons’ success, such as great communication skills, ability to persuade, customer service skills, and possessing strong emotional intelligence in order to read people.
+In this case, you likely want the employee to have specific hard skills, such as proficiency in PowerPoint, industry knowledge, and the ability to generate sales reports.
+However, certain soft skills are also imperative for a salesperson’s success, such as strong communication, persuasion, and customer service skills, as well as strong emotional intelligence to read people.

 As another example, imagine you’re looking for a new project manager.
 In addition to having hard skills such as risk management, budgeting, scheduling, and performance analysis, you might also seek someone with soft skills such as innovation, decision-making, leadership, and problem-solving.